-Rationale: Changes in lung compliance may change the PIP or V
+Rationale: Changes in lung compliance may change the PIP or VT.

-Rationale: Attaching the circuit to the bed or device eliminates undue pressure on the child’s skin from the ET tube and tubing.
+Rationale: A device eliminates undue pressure on the patient’s skin from the ET tube and tubing.

 Rationale: Suctioning the ET tube maintains airway patency and removes secretions.

-Rationale: Ventilator-associated pneumonia (VAP) is a significant cause of morbidity in children undergoing ventilation.
+Rationale: Ventilator-associated events (VAE) can be a factor in morbidity in patients undergoing ventilation.

-Rationale: Sedation and neuromuscular blockade may be necessary to achieve ventilator synchrony, but paralytics mask the child’s underlying neurologic state.
-Early identification of the child’s discomfort allows immediate attention to problems.
+Rationale: Sedation and neuromuscular blockade may be necessary to achieve ventilator synchrony, but paralytics mask the patient’s underlying neurologic state.
+Early identification of the patient’s discomfort allows immediate attention to problems.

 Cookies are used by this site.
 To decline or learn more, visit our cookies page.